LilaGuill/netflix-frontend/README.md

 **Single page application**

-- Display images from a Json files
+- Display images from a JSON file
 - Images are displayed by categories in a component "slider"

 **UI**